nicsure/TD-H3-Engineering/README.md

 The TD-H3 will not transmit on the Air Band frequencies anyway regardless of the limits.

 I am interested in seeing a frequency analysis into a dummy load of the radio on the HF bands though.
 I suspect it would be the same deal as the Quansheng.

+# TA3782F
+Most of the components in this radio are well known off the shelf stuff.
+However this TA3782F MCU is not and there is practically no documentation for it.
+I initially believed this to be some MCU utilizing an Arm Cortex-M4 core, but now I'm almost convinced this is not the case.
+I'm leaning toward some kind of Intel 8051 MCU architecture as this is providing some meaningful disassembly in IDA Pro.